Reply to "Comment on `Generalized James' effective Hamiltonian method'"

-As shown in \cite{Shao}, the effective Hamiltonian expressed in Eq. \eqref{Heff} is equivalent to the Dyson series \cite{Dyson}.
-So the iterative method adopted to derive the Eq. \eqref{Heff} is no problem and its correctness can be guaranteed.
-As one knows, the Dyson series is extensively employed in many fields such as quantum mechanics and quantum theory of fields, the truncated sum of the Dyson series is also a basis for time-dependent perturbation theory.
+As shown in Ref. \cite{Shao}, the effective Hamiltonian expressed in Eq. \eqref{Heff} is equivalent to the Dyson series \cite{Dyson}.
+So the iterative method adopted to derive the Eq. \eqref{Heff} is no problem and the correctness of our results can be guaranteed.
+As one knows, the Dyson series is extensively employed in many fields such as quantum mechanics and quantum theory of fields, and the truncated sum of the Dyson series is also a basis for time-dependent perturbation theory.
 From this point of view, one can reasonably recognize the truncated sum of the front items in Eq. \eqref{Heff} as an approximation of the effective Hamiltonian.

-We should point out that, under the condition $\left[ \hat{H}_{I}(t_{1}), \hat{H}_{I}(t_{2})\right] \neq 0$ for arbitrary time $t_{1}$ and $t_{2}$, the truncated sum of the Dyson series is usually non-unitary \cite{ME}.
+We should point out that, under the condition $\left[ \hat{H}_{I}(t_{1}),\hat{H}_{I}(t_{2})\right] \neq 0$ for arbitrary time $t_{1}$ and $t_{2}$, the truncated sum of the Dyson series is usually non-unitary \cite{ME}.
 However, such a non-unitary character does not mean that the Dyson series is useless.
 On the contrary, it has been successfully utilized in quantum mechanics and quantum theory of fields.
-Correspondingly, the terms $\hat{H}_{ \text{eff}}^{(n)}(t)$ ($n=2,3,\cdots $) and thus their truncated sum in Eq. \eqref{Heff} might be non-Hermitian under the same condition $\left[ \hat{H} _{I}(t_{1}),\hat{H}_{I}(t_{2})\right] \neq 0$.
+Correspondingly, the terms $\hat{H}_{\text{eff}}^{(n)}(t)$ ($n=2,3,\cdots $) and thus their truncated sum in Eq. \eqref{Heff} might be non-Hermitian under the same condition $\left[ \hat{H}_{I}(t_{1}),\hat{H}_{I}(t_{2})\right] \neq 0$.
 Nonetheless, we think the truncated sum of the front items in Eq. \eqref{Heff} can still be treated as an approximation of the effective Hamiltonian considering the fruitful application of the truncated sum of the Dyson series.

 In the Comment the authors showed that the third-order effective Hamiltonian (15) in our paper \cite{Shao} is not Hermitian under the general situations when considering time-dependence.
-This is not surprising according to the above discussion.
-But the way they reasoned from Eq.
+This result is not surprising according to the above discussion.
+But the way they \cite{comment} reasoned from Eq.
 (6) to Eq.
-(8) \cite {comment} is misleading because the truncated sum of the Dyson series does not meet the unitary evolution requirement expressed in Eq.
+(8) is misleading because the truncated sum of the Dyson series does not meet the unitary evolution requirement expressed in Eq.
 (7) any more.
 In addition, even under the unitary evolution, that is, the Eq.
-(7) were met, it seems that one cannot deduce the Eq.
-(8) directly from $ H_{eff}^{(3)\dagger }=H_{eff}^{(3)},$ which implies \begin{widetext}
+(7) is met, it seems that one cannot deduce the Eq.
+(8) directly from $H_{eff}^{(3)\dagger}=H_{eff}^{(3)},$ which implies \begin{widetext}